SN 2019vxm: A Shocking Coincidence between Fermi and TESS: acknowledgments

 \section{acknowledgments}

-We greatly appreciate the help of Jan Eldridge for help with initial interpretation and early modelling.
-We also want to acknowledge the engaging discussions with Ryan~J.~Foley, Ore Gottlieb, Justin Pierel, Gautham Narayan, Tyler Pritchard, Melissa Shahbandeh, and Louis-Gregory Strolger that helped frame aspects of the analysis and provided stimulating discussions.
+We would like to thank the anonymous reviewer for the helpful feedback and notes to improve the quality of the research.
+We greatly appreciate the help of Jan Eldridge for help with initial interpretation and early modeling.
+We also want to acknowledge the engaging discussions with Ryan~J.~Foley, Ore Gottlieb, Gautham Narayan, Justin Pierel, Tyler Pritchard, Melissa Shahbandeh, and Louis-Gregory Strolger that helped frame aspects of the analysis and provided stimulating discussions.
 We acknowledge access to the few Pan-STARRS data points from the Pan-STARRS NEO survey data.

+We would also like to thank Rachel Hamburg and Eric Burns for reaching out with improvements for the \fermi\ analysis while under review, their help and advice strengthened the final results and analysis.

 Z.G.L., R.R.H., C.M. and P.M. are supported by the Marsden Fund administered by the Royal Society of New Zealand, Te Ap\={a}rangi under grants M1255 and M1271.
 Z.G.L. would like to acknowledge the support of the School of Physical and Chemical Sciences Travel Grant, which contributed to the success of this research.
 R.R.H. is also supported by the Rutherford Foundation Postdoctoral Fellowship RFT-UOC2203-PD.
 H.R. is supported by an Australian Government Research Training Program (RTP) Scholarship.
 Q.W. is supported by the Sagol Weizmann-MIT Bridge Program.
 S.J.S. acknowledge funding from STFC Grant ST/Y001605/1, a Royal Society Research Professorship and the Hintze Family Charitable Foundation.
 The Flatiron Institute is supported by the Simons Foundation.
+K.L.\ and M.L.\ was supported by the `SeismoLab' KKP-137523 \'Elvonal grant of the Hungarian Research, Development and Innovation Office (NKFIH), and by the LP2025-14/2025 Lendület grant of the Hungarian Academy of Sciences.
+K.L.\ thanks the financial support provided by the undergraduate research assistant program of Konkoly Observatory.

 This work was partially supported by NASA ADAP grant 80NSSC22K0494.